ventolab/cellphonedb-data/README.md

 ### cellphonedb-data v4.0.0
 1) More manually curated interactions added, with special focus on protein acting as heteromeric complexes.
 This version fo the database includes almost 2,000 high-confidence interactions, including heteromeric complexes!
 We believe modelling complexes is key to minimise false positives in the predictions.
-2) Includes interactions involving non-peptidic molecules (i.e., not encoded by a gene) acting as ligands.
+2) Includes interactions involving non-proteins (i.e., not encoded by a gene) acting as ligands.

 ### cellphonedb-data v3.0.0
 1) Updated interactions involving WNT pathway.